drand/drand/README.md

 drand show cokey
 ```

-Otherwise, you can contact an external drand node to ask him for the distributed
+Otherwise, you can contact an external drand node to ask him for its current
-public key:
+distributed public key:
 ```
 drand get cokey <group.toml>
 ```
 The group toml do not need to be updated with the collective key.

-**NOTE**:a drand node *can* lie about the key.
-That information is usually best
+**NOTE**: Using the last method (`get cokey`), a drand node *can* lie about the
+key if no out-of-band verification is performed.
+That information is usually
-gathered from a trusted drand operator and then statically embedded in any
+best gathered from a trusted drand operator and then statically embedded in any
 applications using drand.

 ### Randomness Generation